polterguy/hyper-ide/helpers/help-files/07 - Hyper IDE/02 - API.md

 * __[hyper-ide.editors.activate-next-editor]__ - Activates the next available editor
 * __[hyper-ide.editors.close]__ - Closes one or more editors.
 Pass in **[filter]** being a file/folder path which will declare which editors it will close, and **[exact]** being boolean true, if you only want to close the editor with the exact matching **[filter]** path

+Notice that Hyper IDE will also raise the **[hyper-ide.folder-explorer.item-changed]** Active Event when the file explorer's active item has been changed.
+The new item selected in the file explorer, will be available as **[\_arg]** from within your lambda event.

 ### Creating plugins for Hyper IDE

 Hyper IDE easily allows you to create your own plugins.
 These plugins can be global plugins, at which point